2021–22 Arsenal F.C. season: March

 Arsenal went to Vicarage Road on 6 March to face Watford.
 Less than 20 seconds into the match, Emmanuel Dennis scored but the goal was ruled offside.
 In the fifth minute, Martin Ødegaard slotted the ball past Ben Foster after receiving a pass from Bukayo Saka.
 Watford levelled the score six minutes later with a bicycle kick from Cucho Hernández.
 At the half-hour mark, Alexandre Lacazette returned a pass to Saka, who struck into the top corner.
 In the 52nd minute, Lacazette provided another assist, setting the ball for Gabriel Martinelli's strike.
 A late goal from Moussa Sissoko reduced Watford's deficit, but Arsenal held on for a 3–2 victory and moved back into the top four.

 On 14 March, Arsenal faced Leicester City at home.
-The Gunner's opened the scoring just after the 10th minute.
+The Gunners opened the scoring just after the tenth minute.
 A corner by Gabriel Martinelli was met by the head of Thomas Partey at the near-post.
-Partey could have had a brace just 7 minutes later, when a deflected shot by Granit Xhaka dropped to the Ghanaian, who saw his shot from the edge of the box rattle off the Leicester upright.
+Partey could have had a brace just seven minutes later, when a deflected shot by Granit Xhaka dropped to the Ghanaian, who saw his shot from the edge of the box rattle off the Leicester upright.
 Leicester nearly found an equaliser in the 34th minute, when a cross by Marc Albrighton was headed towards goal by Barnes.
 The header from just outside the six-yard box was met by a strong right palm from goalkeeper Aaron Ramsdale.
 In the 54th minute, Arsenal had a penalty shout when Thomas Partey's header was glanced by the hand of defender Çağlar Söyüncü.
 After a lengthy VAR check, referee Anthony Taylor awarded the Gunners a penalty.
 The resulting spot-kick was converted by Alexandre Lacazette.
 Thereby doubling Arsenal's lead in the 59th minute and also marking Alexandre Lacazette's 200th senior career goal.
 The result brought Arsenal back into fourth, leapfrogging Manchester United.

 Arsenal welcomed Liverpool to the Emirates Stadium on 17 March.
 The Gunner's fought valiantly in the first half, limiting Liverpool's dominant attacking players to speculative half-chances.
 However, failing to capitalize on their own chances.
-The momentum swung Liverpool's way in the second-half, with Sadio Mané netting a goal which was immediately chalked off for offside within 2 minutes of the half.
-Arsenal could have broken the deadlock themselves, when Martin Ødegaard's shot was saved by goalkeeper Alisson Becker following a misplaced back-pass by Thiago Alcântara.
+The momentum swung Liverpool's way in the second-half, with Sadio Mané netting a goal which was immediately chalked off for offside within two minutes of the half.
+Arsenal could have broken the deadlock themselves, when Martin Ødegaard's shot was saved by goalkeeper Alisson following a misplaced back-pass by Thiago.
 The opener was finally scored by Diogo Jota in the 54th minute, with his shot beating Aaron Ramsdale at the near-post following a through-ball by Thiago.
-Liverpool would go on to double their lead 8 minutes later, when Roberto Firmino tapped-in from close range via a cross by Andy Robertson.
+Liverpool would go on to double their lead eight minutes later, when Roberto Firmino tapped-in from close range via a cross by Andrew Robertson.